vitiral/notes/leetcode/cheatsheet.md

   - recursively try _every_ possibility
   - for non `^` (start), do `search` which does `match` on every item.
   - ``*`` and `?` then just become allowing for literally every possibility

-# Graph Theory Refresher

-## Dijkstra's Algorithm
-The shortest distance from one node to _every other node_ in the graph.